Aaliyah: Voice

-Aaliyah had the vocal range of a soprano, and with the release of her debut album Age Ain't Nothing but a Number, writer Dimitri Ehrlich of Entertainment Weekly compared her style and sound to R&B group En Vogue.
-Ehrlich also expressed that Aaliyah's "silky vocals are more agile than those of self-proclaimed queen of hip-hop soul Mary J. Blige."
-In her review for Aaliyah's second studio album One in a Million Vibe magazine, music critic Dream Hampton said that Aaliyah's "deliciously feline" voice has the same "pop appeal" as Janet Jackson's.
-According to Rolling Stone "the most remarkable thing about Aaliyah's voice, besides its flexibility and crisp range, was its almost preternatural poise — she always seemed to be holding her power in reserve, to know every side of the scenarios she described".
-While, Siân Pattenden from Mixmag stated that, "She doesn't try to toss the caber with vocal athleticism.
+Aaliyah had a soprano vocal range.
+With the release of her debut album Age Ain't Nothing but a Number, writer Dimitri Ehrlich of Entertainment Weekly compared her style and sound to R&B group En Vogue.
+Ehrlich also stated that her "silky vocals are more agile than those of self-proclaimed queen of hip-hop soul Mary J. Blige."
+In her review for her second studio album One in a Million in Vibe magazine, music critic Dream Hampton said that her "deliciously feline" voice had the same "pop appeal" as Janet Jackson's.
+According to Rolling Stone, "the most remarkable thing about Aaliyah's voice, besides its flexibility and crisp range, was its almost preternatural poise — she always seemed to be holding her power in reserve, to know every side of the scenarios she described".
+Siân Pattenden from Mixmag stated that "she doesn't try to toss the caber with vocal athleticism.
 There's no shouting, screeching, wailing or jazz-style noodling.
 Everything is underplayed: Ms Haughton's range is displayed by the slightest high-octave backing and tiniest harmonies".